-Still, I wanted to make them a “We’re sorry you have to deal with us” treat and decided to make a cheesecake.
+I wanted to make them a “We’re sorry you have to deal with us” treat and decided to make a cheesecake.
 (I made two of these and the second was given to them.)
-We hope our apologies are accepted and from here on out, only gentle footsteps allowed!
+We hope our apologies are accepted!

-To begin making the cheesecake, you need to make the graham cracker crust.
-Put the graham crackers in a freezer ziplock back and use a rolling to crush it to crumbs.
-I only had a half gallon size bag, but I recommend you use the gallon size.
+To begin making the cheesecake, start with the graham cracker crust.
+Put the graham crackers in a freezer ziplock bag and use a rolling to crush it to crumbs.
+I only had a half gallon size bag available, but I recommend you use the gallon size.

 Next, add in the sugar and melted butter.
 Toss it around in the ziplock bag until all the butter has been soaked into the crumbs.
 When you squeeze a fistful of the crumbs, it should hold its shape.
 If it’s too crumbly, add in a tablespoon more or melted butter until it holds.
 Pour the mixture out into a buttered 9inch springform pan.